 That is what Detective Gaskill thinks he is dealing with.
 Gaskill, played by the reliable Mark Nattrass, is looking at a wife who has walked out, a run of the mill domestic - until Rachel gets involved.

-Her accusations and flashbacks intrigue and exasperate Gaskill in equal measure, she is turning his average domestic into a crime thriller which is about to take a dramatic turn.
+Her accusations and flashbacks intrigue and exasperate Gaskill in equal measure.
+She is turning his average domestic into a crime thriller which is about to take a dramatic turn.

 Rachel could have told the police she saw nothing and that would have ended it for her, but she knew Megan, not personally, she had never met her, but she had watched her from the train, even given her a name, Jess, and a fantasy life she dreamed of for herself.